date-fns/date-fns/docs/getting_started.md

 ### GitHub Releases

-date-fns is avaliable via [the releases page](https://github.com/date-fns/date-fns/releases) where you can download the source code or individual files.
+date-fns is available via [the releases page](https://github.com/date-fns/date-fns/releases) where you can download the source code or individual files.